raspberrychris/kidsteepees/content/blog/Moritz-Moritz-Teepee-Tent-Review.md

 ### Product Description

+The Moritz & Moritz Teepee Tent is a great place to play and relax.
+The teepee tent is perfect for the kids room or garden.
+Its cotton material is durable and easy to clean.
+This children's teepee tent has a floor cover and window which encourages the imagination and creativity of your child.
+The highest quality processing makes this teepee tent suitable also for outdoor use.
+It combines comfort, functioning and design in one product!

 - **HAVE FUN PLAYING** - Perfect place to play and relax, with floor cover and window, encourages the imagination and creativity

 - **HIGHEST QUALITY** - Approx. 120x120x150 cm, quality processing.
 Combines comfort, functioning and design